The Hawk’s Eye – Consulting & News | A Texas News Source

 Protecting A Shared Texas Resource

 At its heart, the goal of these restrictions is to cut back on the overall demand on the aquifer, especially for non-essential outdoor uses like watering your lawn.
-By staggering watering days based on your street address, the system stops everyone from turning on their sprinklers at once and causing a massive drain on the supply.
+By staggering watering days based on your street address, SAWS spreads outdoor demand across the week.
+This designated watering day system helps prevent thousands of sprinkler systems from drawing heavily on the water supply at the same time.

 This managed approach is what protects the aquifer levels for what really matters: drinking water, sanitation, and firefighting.